epam/b2bits-helmcharts/README.md

     kubectl create secret generic license-file --from-file=engine.license --namespace fixedge

-If you want to use a private repository with configuration for fixedge and fixicc-agent, you need to add a key (by default, the configuration is in the public repository):
+If you want to use a private repository with configuration for fixedge, you need to add a key (by default, the configuration is in the public repository):

     kubectl create secret generic ssh-creds --from-file=known_hosts --from-file=id_rsa --namespace fixedge